lucasmazza/spriteful/README.md

 will be combined along the rest of your images and will be embedded directly on the final Stylesheet in the data URI format.
 Using the `imgassvg` root class (based on Modernizr), the data URI will be used for browsers that support SVG images and the composed PNG will work as a fallback for legacy browsers.
-By default ImageMagick does quite a bad job of rasterizing SVG for best results install librsvg.
+We recommend that you install librsvg to improve ImageMagick support for SVG images

 ```css
 .no-imgassvg .images.update-icon {